togiberlin/ui-ux-designer-roadmap/README.md

 Let's recall what we've learned so far:
 - Persuasive technology, behavioral economics, digital paternalism and nudges are everywhere.
 We are constantly hammered by them.
 You understand, why you e.g. wasted lots of time on social media. **It's not your fault** - it's all thanks to well executed **UX patterns**.
 - Humans aren't always rational.
 Humans have a **slow**, conscious, deliberate thinking mode; and a **fast**, intuitive thinking mode.
 - You can use that fact to your advantage.
 You can influence user behavior by using UX patterns aka **nudges**.
-You learned a dozen standard nudges, which you can directly integrate into your app.
+You learned a dozen standard nudges, which can be directly integrated into your app.
 - You learned, how to **decompose and explain** user behavior with frameworks such as **BJ Fogg's Behavior Model** and **Stephen Wendels CREATE Action Funnel**.
 - You learned, how to effectively build habits with **Nir Eyal's Hook Model**.